Roxanne Perez: The Judgment Day (2025–present)

 After several main roster appearances in early 2025, Perez joined the Raw brand on May 19, and she qualified for Money in the Bank ladder match by defeating Becky Lynch and Natalya in a triple threat match on the same date episode of Raw.
 At the titular event, she failed to win the match.
 Perez then participated in 2025 Queen of the Ring tournament, winning the first round and losing in the semifinals.
 On the June 30 episode of Raw, Perez joined the Judgment Day and officially replaced the injured Liv Morgan as one-half of the WWE Women's Tag Team Champions with Raquel Rodriguez.
 They then defended their titles in a fatal four-way tag team match against the Kabuki Warriors (Asuka and Kairi Sane), Alexa Bliss and Charlotte Flair, and Sol Ruca and Zaria at Evolution.
 On Night 1 of SummerSlam, Perez and Rodriguez lost the titles to Flair and Bliss, ending their reign at 33 days.

+In February 2026, Perez revealed on TikTok that she underwent a surgery to remove a neoplasm from her back.
+After her return, she participated in the Queen of the Ring tournament, and she was eliminated by Iyo Sky in the first round.
+On September 21 episode of Raw, Roxanne defeated La Catalina and Iyo to qualify for the 2026 Money In The Bank.

 Professional wrestling style and persona

-Gonzalez has cited AJ Lee, Bayley, Paige, and the Rock as her inspirations; her ring name Rok-C derived from the latter and her real name Carla.
-Her finisher is a sunset flip powerbomb (Code Red) which named as Pop Rox.
+Gonzalez cited AJ Lee, Bayley, Paige, and the Rock as her inspirations; her ring name Rok-C derived from the latter and her real name Carla.
+Her finisher is a sunset flip powerbomb named Pop Rox.
 Eddie Guerrero, CM Punk, Alexa Bliss, and Lee are the inspirations for her heel persona.
 Gonzalez noted that her match with Meiko Satomura was a dream match for her.
-She credited Maria Kanellis, Bobby Cruise, and her time in Ring of Honor with getting her ready for WWE.
+She credited Maria Kanellis, Bobby Cruise, and her time in Ring of Honor (ROH) with getting her ready for WWE.